Jewels of Mary, Queen of Scots: Scented pomander beads and the rosary

 Mary had two complete suites of head-dresses, necklaces and belts comprising openwork gold perfume beads to hold scented musk.
 Mary bequeathed one set, with pearl settings in between the scented beads, to her half-sister Jean Stewart, Countess of Argyll, the other to her sister-in-law Agnes Keith, Countess of Moray.
 These items are not listed in later Scottish inventories and Mary may have given them away.
 The beads are known as pomander beads from the name of the scented compound or "sweet paste".
 In 1576 a London goldsmith, John Mabbe, had 224 "pomanders of gold filled with pomander".

 Mary also had a pair of scented bracelets, described by the goldsmith, James Mosman, "ane pair of braslatis of gold of musk contenand everilk braslat four pieces and in every piece viij dyamonds and vij rubis and xj pearls in thaim both", which she bequeathed to the Countess of Mar.
 In England, on 31 August 1568, Mary sent a chain of pomander beads strung on gold wire to Catherine, Lady Knollys, the wife of her keeper at Bolton Castle, Francis Knollys.
 Knollys was at Seaton Delaval, and Mary sent the gift to him with a letter written in English and the Scots Language, mentioning she had not yet met Lady Knollys.
 Lady Knollys was a courtier and close to Elizabeth.

 Rosary beads were known as "pairs of beads" and larger beads separating "decades" of beads were called "gawds" in Scotland and England.
+The poet David Lyndsay owned "ane pair of bedis of silvir with gawdeis of gold of Pareiss werk".
 Smaller spacing beads were called "jerbes" or "gerbes", a French term.
 Mary gave Anne Percy, Countess of Northumberland, a "pair of beads of gold of perfume" which had been her gift from the Pope.
 Mary gave other pieces with scented beads to her servants in England including a chain to Elizabeth Curle and bracelets to Mary, the daughter of Bastian Pagez.
 The Penicuik necklace (see below), in the National Museums of Scotland, comprises this type of pomander beads, and was Mary's gift to Gillis Mowbray.